thingsboard/thingsboard.github.io/docs/trendz/connect-thingsboard.md

 #### Manual Modification
-Other option for updating topology is manual modification of Business Entity properties.
+Another option for updating topology is a manual modification of Business Entity properties.
 You can have as many Business Entities with similar properties as you want.
-It may be useful in case when same devices/assets represent different aspects of business solution.
-For example single devices can monitor environment and submit debug events for troubleshooting.
+It may be useful in case when the same devices/assets represent different aspects of business solution.
+For example, single devices can monitor the environment and submit debug events for troubleshooting.
-By separating debug events from environment measurements into isolated Business Entities it becomes easier to build visualizations focused on single aspect of your solution.
+By separating debug events from environment measurements into isolated Business Entities it becomes easier to build visualizations focused on a single aspect of your solution.